akzsato/aws-ai-practitioner-certification-cheatsheet/domain01-fundamentals-of-ai-and-ml.md

 - Examples include images, video, and text files, or social media posts.
 - Typically stored as objects in an object storage system like Amazon S3.

+>[!TIP]
+>
-Time series data is important for training models that need to predict future trends.
+> Time series data is important for training models that need to predict future trends.
 Each data record is labeled with a timestamp, and stored sequentially.
-This example shows the performance metrics for microservice, including the used memory, CPU percentage, and transactions per second.
 A machine learning model could discover the patterns in this data.

-It could then use it to proactively scale out the infrastructure for the service before load is expected to increase.
-Depending on the sampling rate, time series data captured for long periods can get quite large and be stored in Amazon S3 for model training.
+>[!IMPORTANT]
+>

-To create a machine learning model, we need to start with an algorithm which defines the mathematical relationship between outputs and inputs.
-In this simple example of linear regression, we want to find the best fit for a line to match the input data.
+> A machine learning model starts with an algorithm which defines the mathematical relationship between outputs and inputs.
+A simple example is linear regression which objective is to find the best fit for a line to match the input data.
 Model parameters that are adjusted iteratively during the training process to find the best-fitting model.
 To determine the best fit, we look for the parameter values that minimize the errors.
-When the model training is complete, it's ready to begin making inferences.
+When the model training is complete, it's ready to begin making **inferences**.

 ----